Israel–Russia relations

-Israel–Russia relations are the bilateral ties between the State of Israel and the Russian Federation.
-Israel is represented in Russia through an embassy in Moscow and a consulate-general (to be opened) in Yekaterinburg.
+The State of Israel is represented in the Russian Federation through an embassy in Moscow and a consulate-general in Saint Petersburg.
 Russia is represented in Israel through an embassy in Tel Aviv and a consulate in Haifa.

 Russia is a member of the Quartet on the Middle East.
-For many years, Israel served as a sanctuary for Russian Jews.
+For many years, Israel was a haven for Russian Jews.
 This was especially the case during the aliyah from the Soviet Union in the 1970s and 1990s.

-Israel and Russia were on opposing sides during the Cold War.
-However, the relationship between Israel and Russia began to improve significantly from the early 2000s onwards, with the election of the more pro-Israel Russian leader Vladimir Putin, and in 2001 with election of the more pro-Russia Israeli leader Ariel Sharon.
+Israel and the Soviet Union, Russia's predecessor state, were on opposing sides during the Cold War.
+However, the relationship between Israel and Russia has improved significantly since the early 2000s, with the election of the more pro-Israel Russian leader Vladimir Putin, and the election of the more pro-Russia Israeli leader Ariel Sharon.
+Putin has had a close relationship with long-serving Israeli prime minister Benjamin Netanyahu.

+Following the 2022 Russian invasion of Ukraine, relations took a downturn during Yair Lapid's tenure as Prime Minister of Israel.
+Relations improved after Netanyahu's return as Prime Minister, although cooler than they were before the invasion.
+Unlike many Western countries, Israel has maintained relations with the Kremlin, refused to impose sanctions against Russia, and rejected calls to send defensive weaponry to Ukraine.
+Relations became strained during the Gaza war.

-The Russian language is the third-most widely spoken first language in Israel after Hebrew and Arabic; Israel has the third-largest number of Russian speakers outside of the post-Soviet states, and the highest as a proportion of the total population; in 2017 it was estimated that 1.5 million Israelis could speak Russian, which would amount to 17.25% of the total population of 8.7 million.
+The Russian language is the third-most widely spoken first language in Israel after Hebrew and Arabic; Israel has the third-largest number of Russian speakers outside of the post-Soviet states and the highest as a proportion of the total population; in 2017 it was estimated that 1.5 million Israelis could speak Russian, which would amount to 17.25% of Israel's population.
+Over 100,000 Israeli citizens live in Russia, with 80,000 of them living in Moscow, while hundreds of thousands of Russian citizens live in Israel.